How does it work?

 “RCTs have given me the opportunity to talk to people who work in areas that I don’t usually come across in my day to day work.”
 Lesley Goodburn, Patient Experience Consultant

 RCTs allow Q members to connect with a new member each month and hear about what other colleagues are working on and share any ideas and inspiration.
-There are no rules here – RCTs should be viewed as an informal opportunity to connect with peers, however if scheduling means that you can’t meet that month then it’s ok.
+There are no rules here – RCTs should be viewed as an informal opportunity to connect with peers, however if scheduling means that you can’t meet that month then it’s fine.

 We think you’ll enjoy these fun and fruitful conversations – it’s organised serendipity.
 Matthew Mezey, Q’s Community Manager has written a blog about the benefits of RCTs.